tillkaeufer/chameleon_neural_network/README.md

 - Import the needed packages
 - Import the data
 - Scale your data
-- Import a ML technique and adjust it
+- Import an ML technique and adjust it
 - Analyse the results
 - Start playing with different settings and techniques to find the best results